PaulBowden673/Projects-MP-MP1/README.md

 ## Future updates

 - Add more video clips of the Band
-- Add embeded audio clips to give fuller experience
+- Add embedded audio clips to give fuller experience
 - Update Band Member profiles to include all band members not just key members

 ## Testing